HEFTIEProject/zarr-benchmarks/docs/index.md

 # Zarr benchmarks

-## Introduction

-This page contains benchmarks for the best options to use when creating Zarr arrays.

-[Zarr](https://zarr.dev/) is a specification for storing array data.
-When creating a Zarr dataset there are several configuration options you can set, which all have an impact on data compression, read times, and write times.
-This project provides guidance on how array creation options affect data size and read/write performance.
+This page provides advice on how to set [Zarr](https://zarr.dev/) array configuration options.
+These options all have an impact on data compression, read times, and write times.
+The advice here is based on a series of benchmarks, which are presented below.

-These benchmarks are part of the
+These benchmarks are part of the wider
 [HEFTIE project](https://github.com/HEFTIEProject).

 ## Executive summary